paulmmay/blog.paulmay.org/_posts/2017-09-01-medical-device-service-design.md

 #### Background

 A year-long project with a leading designer/manufacturer of interventional urology products.
-Tasked with re-imagining a core product category to protect reimbursement, achieve differentiation in the market, offer improved service to end-users.
+Tasked with re-imagining a core product category to offer improved service to end-users, protect reimbursement, and achieve differentiation in the market.

 #### UX Research Activities & Outputs